 Opioids can be divided into naturally occurring, semi-synthetic, and synthetic opioids.
 Naturally occurring opioids are extracted from the opium poppy whereas semi-synthetic opioids use a chemical process after extracting natural opioids.
 Synthetic opioids are made using complete chemical synthetic with no natural ingredients involved.
 The following includes the most abused opioids used for pain relief in the United States:

 - Codeine (naturally occurring opioid)

 - Hydrocodone (semi-synthetic opioid)

 - Fentanyl (synthetic opioid)

 Different opioids affect the body at different rates.
-Some are fast acting meaning their effects take place in a short amount of time and are then eliminated from the body soon after where, medium and long acting opiates take longer to produce effects and stay in the body for a longer duration of time.
-Also there are different strengths depending on the specific type of opioid.
+Some are fast-acting meaning their effects take place in a short amount of time and are then eliminated from the body soon after where, whereas medium and long-acting opiates take longer to produce effects and stay in the body for a longer duration time.
+Also, there are different strengths depending on the specific type of opioid.
 For example fentanyl is 50 to 100 times more potent than morphine and 30 to 50 times more potent than heroin.
 Regardless of the potency and duration of action, the signs and symptoms of opioid intoxication are all the same and are listed below: